Mandatory Entry Requirements & Aruba Travel Restrictions due to COVID-19

 (iii) uploading a negative COVID-19 test result,

 (iv) purchasing Aruba Visitors Insurance,

-(v) declaring one’s consent to Aruba’s health protocols and procedures.
+(v) declaring one’s consent to Aruba government mandates.

 (i) Basic Traveler information